Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

-Next, we discuss the factor $\xi$ as its magnitude controls the phase transition.
-To the best of our knowledge, the form of $\xi^{2}:= R_{\delta}^{2} / R_{P}^{2}$ is the first form that links the signal strength from intermediate and source functions to explain the transition in the HTL framework.
-Previous works, such as \citet{wang2015generalization,wang2016nonparametric,du2017hypothesis}, overlooked the existence of $\xi$ in the upper bound and thus were unable to provide a concrete explanation of how model discrepancy affects the phase transition.
-Although some recent works introduced using the magnitude of intermediate models $R_{\delta}$ to measure similarity in the same way as we do, such as \citet{li2022transfer,tian2022transfer} and more references therein, these works only identified $\xi \propto R_{\delta}^2$, i.e., in our context

-and asserted that a smaller $R_{\delta}$ leads to higher efficiency.
-However, such an interpretation is not precise as a small $R_{\delta}$ does not necessarily indicate the high similarity even given simple model transformation functions $G$.
-To illustrate, let us consider a simple but concrete example to illustrate how our form of $\xi$ provides a more accurate interpretation of the transfer efficiency.
+Next, we discuss $\xi$ as its magnitude controls the phase transition.
+To the best of our knowledge, the form of $\xi$ is the first form that links the signal strength from intermediate and source functions to explain the transition in the HTL literature.
+Previous works, such as \citet{wang2015generalization,wang2016nonparametric,du2017hypothesis}, overlooked the existence of $\xi$ in the upper bound and thus were unable to provide a concrete explanation of how model discrepancy, i.e., the signal strength of $f^{\delta}$, governs the phase transition.
+Some recent works advance this by introducing the signal strength of intermediate models $\|f^{\delta}\|_{H^{\delta}}$ (or its upper bound $R_{\delta}$) to measure the domain discrepancy in the same way as we do, see \citet{li2022transfer,tian2022transfer} and more references therein.
+These works only identified $\xi$ is proportional to the shift-strength, i.e., having $\xi \propto \|f^{\delta}\|_{H^{\delta}}^{2}$ (or $\xi \propto R_{\delta}^2$) in the convergence rate $\psi_{n_{P},n_{Q}}(P,Q)$ in our context.
+They assert that a smaller shift-strength leads to higher efficiency.
+Our analysis refines this by showing that efficiency is driven not by the absolute shift but by the ratio $\xi$.
+A smaller shift-strength does not necessarily imply smaller discrepancy if the source signal itself is weak even for some simple $G$.
+We illustrate this by a simple but concrete example.